What is Manorialism?

 Datu Matthew Pajares Yngson DCPS KCR FRSA was conveyed the Lordship of the Manor of Freckenham by its immediate past Lord, Professor Nathaniel Geoffrey Barnardiston CBiol MRSB on March 27, 2018.
 This was confirmed by the Manorial Society of Great Britain, and officially published on The London Gazette public record on May 11, 2018.
 Prof. Barnardiston remains to be the Lord of Thorndon Parva and the Lord of Staverton-cum-Bromswell.
 His family have been the Lords of Freckenham for two centuries.

-The Manorial Society of Great Britain, founded in 1906, is recognised by Her Majesty's Government as the organisation of Lords of the Manor, Feudal Barons, Peers and Historians.
-It's Governing Council include The Earl of Shannon, The Rt.
+The Manorial Society of Great Britain, originally founded in 1906, is recognised by Her Majesty's Government as the organisation of Lords of the Manor, Feudal Barons, Peers and Historians.
+It's Governing Council included The Earl of Shannon, The Rt.
 Hon.
 Sir Desmond de Silva QC PC KStJ, and Cecil Humphery-Smith OBE FSA FHS FRHSC.
 Both Datu Yngson and Prof. Barnardiston are members of this recognised society.

-As the new Lord of Freckenham, Datu Yngson made a courtesy call with the Freckenham Parish Council, the elected leaders of the village of Freckenham.
-Though some manorial rights may still be accorded to the Lord of the Manor, Datu Yngson has opted to forego these rights and has instead volunteered to be a Village Ambassador of Freckenham with intention to spread its important and rich heritage across continents.
+As the new Lord of Freckenham, Datu Yngson made a courtesy call with the Freckenham Parish Council, the elected civic leaders of the village of Freckenham.
+Though some manorial rights may still be accorded to the Lord of the Manor, Datu Yngson has opted to forego these rights and has instead volunteered to be a Village Ambassador and Heritage Holder of Freckenham with intention to spread its important and rich heritage across continents.